 Despite years of innovation and hundreds of millions of dollars invested, no networking vendor has established a leadership position in the market for data center switch fabrics.

 Over the last five years, nearly every vendor has launched a new family of data center switches and fabrics.
-Not only do these switches offer faster bandwidth, lower latency and higher port density, they also offer a lot of innovation in the form of so-called
+Not only do these switches offer faster bandwidth, lower latency and higher port density, they also offer a lot of innovation in the form of so-called data center fabric technologies.
+Remember, way back in 2011, before software-defined networking (SDN) turned the industry upside-down, data center fabrics were the buzziest of networking technologies.

 Data center fabrics were supposed to enable enterprises to deploy large Layer 2 networks with any-to-any connectivity for heavy server-to-server traffic in a highly virtualized data center or cloud.
 Cisco had TRILL-based FabricPath on its Nexus data center switches; Brocade had TRILL-based VCS on its VDX switches; Avaya embraced Shortest Path Bridging for its VENA architecture; Juniper went even deeper and offered QFabric, a solution that essentially turns an entire network into one giant switch so that Layer 2 multi-pathing wasn't even necessary.